3mdeb/news-and-ideas/post.md

     char *buffer2 = malloc(size);
 ```

-Even C's syntax (considered low level nowadays) create an impression
+Even C's syntax (considered low-level nowadays) create an impression
 that they are more or less the same, except that `buffer` is `const char*`
-and `buffer2` is `char*` and the range: `buffer` is freed automaticaly at
+and `buffer2` is `char*` and the range: `buffer` is freed automatically at
 the and of current block.
-However someone with some knowledge of internls
+However, someone with some knowledge of internls
 know that first line has virtually no overhead (because all local variables
 may be allocated and freed at the same time, it takes 2 instructions), while
 second one involves kernel activity to map needed space, needs to update heap
-structures, etc. Except that `malloc()` often happen to introduce memory,
+structures, etc. Except that `malloc()` often happen to introduce memory leaks,
-on the other hand first method may cause stack overflow in some cases.
+on the other hand, the first method may cause stack overflow in some cases.

-This is just one of many examples where low level details (assembly, network
+This is just one of many examples where low-level details (assembly, network
 stack, devices, etc.) condition higher level code execution.
-That's why any
+That's why every
-senior software developer should know them.
-And of course any security
+senior software developer should know them and, of course, every security
 specialist.
-Except that it's essentional to anyone interested in Reverse
+Except that, it's essentional to anyone interested in Reverse
 Enineering.

 This article is meant to preasent the most important ideas behind x86 assembly
-just to show how does it work, what are its limitations.
+just to show how does it work and what are its limitations.
 If you want to code
-in assembly or read disassembly I recommend to look at [x86 instruction set]
+in assembly or read disassembly, I recommend to look at [x86 instruction set]
 (https://c9x.me/x86/) and tutorials [like this](https://www.nayuki.io/page/a-fundamental-introduction-to-x86-assembly-programming).
 If you are interested in advanced optimization you'd have to dive into CPU
 model specific documentation.